 St Paul’s Church: Crossfield Street, SE8 3PD

 Deptford Dockyard History: The history and population of Deptford were associated with the docks established by Henry VIII in 1513.
 The Deptford Dockyard was the first Royal Dockyard which was in existence from the 16th century up until the late 19th century.
 It attracted the likes of Peter the Great to study shipbuilding.
 The docks are connected with Sir Francis Drake, Sir Water Raleigh, and Captain Cook so as you can see, this area is steeped in nautical history.
 Look out for the anchor on Deptford High Street at the junction of Deptford Broadway which acts as a reminder to the Dockyard heyday.
 The anchor was given to Deptford by Chatham Dockyard in 1988.
-It was taken away rather suddenly by the council because of anti-social behavior including street drinking and loitering in the vicinity.
+It was taken away rather suddenly by the council because of anti-social behaviour including street drinking and loitering in the vicinity.
 After a public outcry, the anchor is back again!
 Deptford you can read the information on the Naval Dockyards Website and Wikipedia.

 Anchor: Deptford High Street, Junction of Deptford Broadway